Cost of living

 The cost of living in Lisbon

 The cost of living in Lisbon is cheaper than many other capital cities.
-The metropolis ranks 39th on the 2023 Mercer’s cost of living index, meaning it is considerably cheaper to live in than Barcelona (Spain), Tokyo (Japan), and Prague (Czechia).
+The metropolis ranks 27th on the 2024 Mercer’s cost of living index, meaning it is considerably more comfortable to live in than Barcelona (Spain), Tokyo (Japan), and Prague (Czechia).

 The cost of living in Porto

-Compared to major cities around the world, Porto’s cost of living is (as of August 2024):
+Mercer ranks Porto 51st in its charts, just above Madrid (Spain).
+Compared to major cities around the world, Porto’s cost of living is (as of January 2025):

 The cost of living in Coimbra

-Coimbra is Portugal’s fourth-largest city – the total population of its metropolitan region is around 140,800 people (INE, 2023).
+Coimbra is Portugal’s fourth-largest city – the total population of its metropolitan region is around 140,800 people (2023).
 It’s home to the oldest academic university in Portuguese-speaking countries and is currently a major attraction among tourists for its monuments and history.

 Historical center in Coimbra, Portugal